The Average Cost for Wedding Photography 2024 Update

 An experienced photographer who has shot hundreds of weddings is likely to have encountered a wide range of challenges and honed their skills to overcome them.
 They are better equipped to handle difficult situations like schedule changes, timeline issues, and family tension.
 If they have shot at your venue before, they may be more familiar with it and able to direct photographs more efficiently.

 Even when working at a new venue, an experienced photographer will likely understand the importance of scouting the location beforehand and adapting to the environment on the day of the wedding.
-It’s crucial to ensure that your photographer has a clear plan for key moments, such as the first look, portraits, and formals, and that they understand the unique aspects of your venue.
+It’s crucial that your photographer has a clear plan for key moments, such as the first look, portraits, and formals, and that they understand the unique aspects of your venue.
+A true professional will make sure you never have to worry about any of that by discussing the flow of the day with your planner beforehand.

 However, keep in mind that photographers who provide this level of service typically command higher fees than average.
-So while experience is essential, it’s essential to balance it with other factors, such as expertise, style and budget, when selecting a wedding photographer.
+Also, while experience is great – not all experience is good experience.
+So while it is essential, you may want to balance experience with other factors, such as expertise, style and budget, when selecting a wedding photographer.

 Expertise